EmulatorJS/emulatorjs.org/src/docs/FAQ.md

 - Update your data folder.
 - If using jsDelivr, ensure you have an up-to-date URL.
 - If using Replit, don't.
 Replit doesn't support this and will block certain files.
+- If using GitHack, try using jsDelivr.
+Githack will serve outdated resources.

 If the issue still occurs, open an issue containing a screenshot of the network tab within dev-tools.